AstroMined/pygithub-mcp-server/docs/product_context.md

 # Product Context

 ## Purpose
-The GitHub MCP Server provides a bridge between Large Language Models (LLMs) and the GitHub API, enabling AI assistants to perform GitHub operations in a standardized way through the Model Context Protocol (MCP).
+The PyGithub MCP Server provides a bridge between Large Language Models (LLMs) and the GitHub API through PyGithub, enabling AI assistants to perform GitHub operations in a standardized way through the Model Context Protocol (MCP).
+By leveraging PyGithub's object-oriented interface, the server provides a robust and maintainable integration with GitHub's API.

 ## Problems Solved

 ### 1. GitHub API Integration
-- Provides a standardized interface for LLMs to interact with GitHub
+- Provides a standardized interface for LLMs to interact with GitHub through PyGithub
-- Handles authentication and rate limiting
+- Handles authentication and rate limiting through PyGithub's built-in capabilities
-- Manages API versioning and compatibility
+- Manages API versioning and compatibility through PyGithub
-- Provides proper error handling and recovery
+- Provides proper error handling and recovery with PyGithub's object model

 ### 2. Data Validation
 - Validates all inputs before making API calls